alexdeplov/alexdeplov.github.io/content/blog/2026/life-before-smartphones-late-90s-early-2000s.md

 ### Internet

 - Modems and dial-up defined the online experience.
 - FidoNet.
 For me, it was a network of people I knew personally.
 Later, when we abandoned it in favour of the Internet, I found it a bit strange that I had to communicate with strangers.
+It was also a big surprise that the majority of Internet network users had no technical skills compared to the FidoNet audience.
 - Internet access was sometimes bought with prepaid cards and traffic limits.
 - Email clients had an offline mode because being connected constantly was expensive or impossible.
 - Most of the images online loaded line by line, from top to bottom.